npallikarakis/DNN_inverse_line_source/README.md

 regression problem, to predict all parameters of interest with the same model.
 File regression_1source_final.py,  includes the corresponding python code.

-**2. Inverse problem with two sources and fixed strength** We solve the inverse source problem to predict the position and strength of a single line source inside the dielectric cylinder.
-This problem is faced as a multioutput regression problem, to predict all parameters of interest with the same model.
+**3. Inverse problem with two sources and fixed strength** The inverse problem of predicting the positions of two line sources having fixed strength File regression_2sourcesFix_final.py,  includes the corresponding python code.

+**4. Inverse problem with two sources and variable strength** The inverse problem of predicting the positions together with the strengths of two line sources.
-File regression_1source_final.py,  includes the corresponding python code.
+File regression_2sourcesVary_final.py,  includes the corresponding python code.